 - BE VISIBLE.
 Regardless of the time of day, wear clothing that makes it easy for others to see you.
 Neon, fluorescent, and other bright colors are recommended.
 In addition, helmets and clothing with reflective tape or markings can improve a bicycle rider’s visibility.
 If you must ride your bike at night, outfit your bike with reflectors and/or lights.

 - WEAR A (PROPERLY FITTED) HELMET.
 Helmets are an essential safety precaution for bike riders, but an ill-fitting helmet does not provide the same amount of protection as a helmet that fits you properly.
 Before riding, learn how to properly fit your bike helmet.

 - REMAIN IN CONTROL OF YOUR BICYCLE.
 Always ride with at least one hand on the handlebars.
-Unexpected road hazards could cause the bike wobble or jerk in a split-second, be ready for anything by remaining in control of your bicycle.
+Unexpected road hazards could cause the bike to wobble or jerk in a split second, be ready for anything by remaining in control of your bicycle.
 If you need to carry items, consider wearing a backpack, or getting a basket for your bike.

 - KNOW THE RULES OF THE ROAD.
 Bicycles are considered vehicles in many states, and as such have the same rights and responsibilities as motorists.
 Educate yourself on the rules of the road, including:

 - Be predictable